Nish-19/Misinformation_Baselines/README.md

 With the above two models we only use the word level embeddings obtained from Glove 300d as the initial embeddings.

 ### Word + Sentence Level -
 Here, along with the word representations, we generate the sentence level representations using BERT(BiDirectional Encoding Representations from Transformers).
-The two features have separate encoders and the representation obtained from these encoders if fused and passed to the dense layer for the final classification.
+The two features have separate encoders and the representation obtained from these encoders is fused and passed to the dense layer for the final classification.

 ## References